Overview

 Flowchart

-ASSIGNMENT 3
+STEP 3

 Wireframes

-After working through the various flows, there was an area in the game that felt like it could be improved.
-Because of how Elden Ring works, players are constantly fighting and picking up loot from battles as well as exploration.
+After working through the various player flows, there was an area in the game that felt like it could be improved.
+Because of how Elden Ring works, players are constantly fighting and picking up loot from battles and general exploration.
 One of the most challenging areas in the game to learn and navigate is the inventory system.
-This is what I wanted to focus on for the remainder of the course by analyzing how
+This is what I wanted to focus on for this project; how we might improve the communication around how inventory is managed and create any enhancements to the current system?

 Player menu